 The importance of helmets

 While biking is all about cutting loose and experiencing freedom, you want to do so safely.
 Personal protective gear is not simply an option for you; it’s a must-have.
 You may be an expert rider, but that doesn’t mean that you’re impervious to the dangers of cruising at high speeds on two wheels.

 Riding a motorcycle is much different from driving a car.
 The most obvious difference is that a motorcycle sits on two wheels.
 There is also the matter of there not being a metal frame between you, other motorists, and the road passing beneath your wheels.
 In the case of a motorcycle accident, you want your head to be as protected as possible.
 Helmets have proven to be 67 percent effective at preventing brain damage and 33 percent effective at preventing fatalities among riders.
+There are far too many people that ignore the health and safety behind riding and they end up in a severe accident.
+Without the right helmet, you’re putting your life at risk.
+Is it really worth it?
+Do you want to have to recover from a TBI which can take years, and sometimes people don’t even recover?
+Taking the time to find the right helmet is one of the most important things you can do when making the decision to ride.
 So, you know that you need a helmet, but do you know what type is the correct one for you?

 Full-face helmets are the most common type of helmets used by riders.
 As the name suggests, this helmet covers the face, top, and back of the head and has a clear visor to allow riders to see.
 The face guard keeps bugs and cold air from smacking you in the face.
 One caveat with this helmet is that it can cause ventilation problems.
 As you breathe in it, your visor can become foggy and limit your visibility, so make sure to look for well-ventilated helmets.